stafiprotocol/developer/docs/developethlsd/deploy.md

 Standard:
 - No Server Needed
 - Able to change to custom at anytime
-- Operateed by StaFi Stack DAO
+- Operated by StaFi Stack DAO

 Custom:
 - Server required